23chorn/cv/cv/cv-startup.md

 </div>

 ## Profile
-Engineering-minded product leader with hands-on technical skills in Python, SQL, React, and analytics tooling.
-Proven record of scaling complex systems from 0-to-1 through adoption while also building automation, bots, and dashboards that empower teams.
-Comfortable prototyping alongside engineers, debugging in code, and translating business needs into usable tech.
-Exploring AI-assisted tooling such as Replit for rapid prototyping, with an eye toward fast experimentation in startup environments.
+Product leader with strong technical fluency, experienced in rapidly building, iterating, and scaling digital products.
+Works closely with engineers to design feasible solutions, guide high-level technical decisions, and review workflows.
+Hands-on experience creating monitoring dashboards, automation scripts, and analytics tools to support development and decision-making.
+Proven ability to deliver MVPs quickly, gather user feedback, and iterate efficiently.
+Passionate about prototyping new features using modern tools such as AI-assisted coding (Replit, Copilot) and driving end-to-end product execution in fast-moving startup environments.

 ---

 ## Experience

 ### <span class="cv-job-title">Senior Product Owner</span> | MarketAxess | City of London <span class="cv-job-date">Jan 2024 – Current</span>
-- Led the end-to-end development of a high-touch electronic trading platform, transforming legacy phone-based workflows into a modern digital product used by 450+ high-volume traders (> $4B daily volume).
+- Led the modernization of a legacy fixed income trading platform using React, AWS, MongoDB, and Kafka, transforming workflows into a scalable digital product now used by 450+ traders (> $4B daily volume).
+- Delivered MVP of a block-trading workflow within 3 months, enabling rapid iteration and driving a 20% increase in trading volumes in the targeted market segment.
-- Scaled the platform from MVP to full adoption, integrating 4 pricing protocols to support diverse liquidity needs and increase platform volume by 40%.
+- Scaled the platform from MVP to full adoption, integrating multiple pricing protocols to support diverse liquidity needs and expand overall volumes.
-- Owned and executed multi-year product roadmaps, aligning strategic goals across cross-functional teams and ensuring delivery of long-term vision in line with market trends and customer needs.
+- Designed dashboards in Tableau, Datadog, and Grafana to monitor user activity and application performance, providing actionable insights for roadmap prioritization.
+- Filled technical gaps by building Python automation scripts and creating end-to-end user test cases, improving QA coverage and accelerating testing cycles by 10%.
+- Partnered with engineers during design sessions to validate technical approaches, balancing performance trade-offs with product goals.
-- Conducted live product demos with senior traders and stakeholders to capture actionable feedback and drive migration to the new platform.
+- Conducted live product demos with senior traders and stakeholders to capture feedback and guide iteration.
-- Collaborated with UX designers to integrate a comprehensive feature set into a compact, trader-focused UI.
-- Designed Tableau dashboards and Python analytics tools to monitor user behavior and inform data-driven roadmap prioritization.
-- Led a team of 15 Developers, QA professionals, and Product Owners, overseeing task assignments and progress reviews to align delivery with business requirements.
+- Led a team of 15 Developers, QA professionals, and Product Owners, ensuring delivery of features aligned with user needs and business strategy.
-- Delivered weekly, quarterly, and annual product reviews to stakeholders, providing insight into current performance and future roadmap.
-- Acted as technical liaison between stakeholders and engineering teams (React/Java), translating business goals into actionable user stories and UI logic.

 ### <span class="cv-job-title">Product Owner</span> | MarketAxess | City of London <span class="cv-job-date">Jan 2022 – Dec 2023</span>
-- Facilitated backlog refinement sessions with the technical team to estimate effort needed for feature delivery.
-- Prioritized and defined the feature backlog in JIRA for efficient development reference.
+- Defined and prioritized the feature backlog in Jira, enabling faster delivery cycles and clearer developer alignment.
+- Used SQL to investigate production issues, reducing bug triage time and accelerating root-cause identification.
-- Served as subject matter expert for product area, addressing technical and product-related inquiries.
+- Acted as subject matter expert for the product area, providing quick technical and business clarifications that unblocked developers and reduced turnaround delays.
-- Developed automated email reports on user activity and traded volumes using Python.
-- Utilized SQL queries to troubleshoot production issues efficiently, aiding in bug root cause identification for the development team.
+- Facilitated backlog refinement and estimation sessions with engineers, ensuring trade-offs and technical constraints were factored into delivery.
+- Partnered with stakeholders to deliver feature demos and gather iterative feedback, aligning delivery with client needs and market priorities.

 ### <span class="cv-job-title">Product Analyst</span> | MarketAxess | City of London <span class="cv-job-date">Sep 2020 – Dec 2021</span>
-- Contributed to European Fixed Income & Regulatory scrum teams by refining user stories and bugs.
+- Contributed to agile teams by refining user stories and managing feature backlogs from ideation to delivery.
+- Created test cases and conducted end-to-end testing in lieu of dedicated resources, ensuring features were robust before release.
-- Represented the team on feature progress and demos to stakeholders.
+- Represented the team on progress and feature demos to stakeholders, closing feedback loops quickly to enable iterative improvements.

 ---